Fathers, Real and Imagined

 So I know Father’s Day was last weekend, but we can still talk about them, right?

 Fathers.
 We all had ’em at some point.
 Some of us are one!
 I mentioned a while ago that I was about to start teaching a Nurturing Father’s class at Family Tree Relief Nursery.
 Well, we’re a few weeks in now and I am happy to say that it exceeds my highest expectations.
-There are so few places for men–fathers, grandfathers, stepfathers, godfathers–to get together and talk about the experience of being male and having children your care.
+There are so few places for men — fathers, grandfathers, stepfathers, godfathers — to get together and talk about the experience of being male and having children in your care.
 Every week I see light bulbs of recognition or the shock of the new.
 Both are valuable.

-There are a lot of mistaken assumptions about fathers and fatherhood (and many of them are carried on by the men in question).
+There are a lot of mistaken assumptions about fathers and fatherhood (and many of them carried by fathers themselves).
 Here is an excellent piece from the Washington Post last weekend called Five Myths About Fatherhood.
 Among the takeaways is this explication of the dilemma of men who, like many mothers, want to “have it all:”

 Guys, I hope you had a good Father’s Day.
 Keep celebrating.